-The data provided is from self-reported data upload for the period from 02-Dec-2016 through to 03-May-2020.
+The data provided is from self-reported data upload for the period from 02-Dec-2017 through to 01-Feb-2021.
 There are no obvious inconsistencies, errors or apparent tampering with this data.

 Revenue has been converted from the billing currency to USD using the day-of currency conversion as provided by the World Bank.
 Revenue recognition has been performed on Quarterly, Yearly and Multi-Year contracts using Proportional Monthly revenue recognition per ASC 606 / IFRS 15

 NOTE: This is an entirely fictional company, with fictional users and fictional data, that is presented to illustrate the type of report our AI generates.

 This report does not represent or reflect any prior or existing company.
 Users, Transactions and subsequent Data have all been generated in a quasi-random nature to be reflective of the typical Data from a company of this type.
 A total of 18,000 transactions are presented over a 4-year period - reflecting a moderately sized marketplace company

 90% of the report below was generated by Artificial Intelligence, with human intervention limited to Quality Assurance and readability.
 All graphs have been selected by AI.
 All data and metrics have been calculated by AI.
 Human intervention is marked in blue